Mohammadbinshahid/Team4_Capstone_Project/README.md

   * **Description**: This is the weather forecast data sources that we are using for training and testing our machine learning model.
 We are using the "5-Day Weather Forecast" API for the weather data since it is the only free API provided by [OpenWeather](https://openweathermap.org/price).

 **Questions to Answer**:
-* What are the main reasons for flight delays?
+* What are the primary reasons for flight delays?
-* Are delays connected to weather patterns?
+* Are flight delays connected to weather patterns?
-* Average Flight Delays (minutes) by Airline Carrier?
+* What are the "Average Flight Delays (minutes)" by Airline Carrier?
 * Are majority of the flight delays from LaGuardia Airport specific to one airline?
-* Are flight delays more prevalent in certain periods or months of the year? e.g. Christmas / New years.
+* Are flight delays more prevalent in certain periods of the year? e.g. Christmas, new years, etc.?
 * Which days of the week have most flight delays?
-Are there more flight delays on weekends than week days?
+Are there more flight delays on weekends or week days?
-* What is the likelihood of a flight getting delayed on a certain day of the week
+* What is the probability of a flight delay on a certain day of the week?

 **Presentation Link**: https://docs.google.com/presentation/d/1cRceZIrM9SWz3dwcT1ai_D2vIFZ40tSatOfSH0Q2H6E/edit?usp=sharing